-The role of the setting's Designated Lead for Safeguarding
+The role of the setting's Designated Safeguarding Lead

-The Designated Lead for Safeguarding or the senior manager making the referral will be expected to play a key role in the investigative process and follow the advice given by the LADO.
+The DSL or Registered Person making the referral will be expected to play a key role in the investigative process and follow the advice given by the LADO.
 This may involve:

-- Gathering any additional information which may have a bearing on the allegation, for instance: previous concerns, care and control incidents and so on; - Providing the subject of the allegation with information and advising them to inform their union or professional body; - Attending Strategy Meetings where required; - Liaising with the LADO; - Ensuring that risk assessments are undertaken where and when required; - Ensuring that effective reporting and recording systems are in place which allow for the tracking of allegations through to the final outcome; - Should the allegation be unfounded, giving consideration to a referral either to Compass or the police if the allegation is deemed to be deliberately malicious or invented.
+- Gathering any additional information which may have a bearing on the allegation, for instance: previous concerns, care and control incidents and so on; - Providing the subject of the allegation with information and advising them to inform their union or professional body; - Attending Strategy Meetings where required; - Liaising with the LADO; - Ensuring that risk assessments are undertaken where and when required; - Ensuring that effective reporting and recording systems are in place which allow for the tracking of allegations through to the outcome; - Should the allegation be unfounded, considering a referral either to Compass or the police if the allegation is deemed to be deliberately malicious or invented.